afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing.rst

 subject's directory ("SUBJ_001/"), which contains four sets of DICOM
 directories:

-* "t2w/": a T2w anatomical (with fat suppression-- highly recommended if at all possible)

-* "t1w/": a T1w anatomical (standard MPRAGE)

 * "dwi_ap/": DWI set acquired with the phase encode direction anterior->posterior.
 There is one directory of DICOMs acquired with gradients for just DTI reconstruction ("mr_0003/", with 3 volumes